jupyter-book/mystmd/docs/quickstart-myst-websites.md

 : The project holds metadata about the collection of files, such as authors, affiliations and licenses for all of the files, any of these values can optionally be overridden in a file.
 To see all of the options see [](./frontmatter.md), which includes which fields can be overridden by files in the project.

 `site:`
 : The site holds template information about the website, such as the logo, navigation, site actions and which template to use.
-The site has a list of projects, in this case the `path: .` looks to the current configuration file for the project, which will be "mounted" at the `slug:` (i.e. `/myst/`); sites can have multiple projects.

 🛠 In `myst.yml`: Change the "`# title:`" comment in **site** to "`title: Fancy Title 🎩`" and save